karthikhosur/italtoken/whitepaper.md

     M --> T[CV Download by Trainer: 2 ITAL]
 ```

 The token holds utility in various ways on the CVmine platform—users can spend ITAL for premium certification programs, enhanced job profile features, access to training resources, and membership tiers that unlock additional benefits based on their holdings.
 To enforce scarcity and maintain long-term value, the system incorporates several mechanisms: token generation is exclusively tied to verifiable human effort, 2% of tokens used for premium services are burned to reduce supply, and users are rewarded for maintaining minimum token balances.
-Furthermore, ITAL's value stability is maintained through a reserve fund holding 5% of the initially minted tokens, a buy-back program funded by platform revenue to stabilize market fluctuations, and staking rewards offering an annual yield to users who lock their tokens for set periods.
+Furthermore, ITAL's value stability is maintained through a reserve fund holding 5% of the initially minted tokens, a buy-back program funded by CVmine platform revenue to stabilize market fluctuations, and staking rewards offering an annual yield to users who lock their tokens for set periods.

 ### 7.1 CVmine Reward Structure